 What can you do to customize your cruiser bike?
 The answer is pretty much anything you like, depending on your budget.
 Motorcycle manufacturers and aftermarket suppliers sell a wide variety of parts, from cube light cages and extra-long footplates to gold trims, motorcycle wheels and carefully crafted sprockets.
-But before buying anything, look at other bikes or go online to get some ideas.
+But before buying anything, look at other women’s bikes for sale or go online to get some ideas.

 Here are 3 ways to customize your cruiser bike on a budget: